cr3eper/better_anymap/README.md

 # better_anymap
 An unsafe botched job that doesn't rely on types being 'static lifetime.
-Will panic if provided a 0 field struct.
-I will fix this when I figure out how.
+Don't actually use this in your project, this is WIP.

+Current issues
+- Zero Sized Types don't work
+- Bits are reinterpreted in a way such that pointers are dropped then referenced again (meaning you can store a struct but a Vec or struct with pointer won't work)